AbuUrsaMinor/race/public/audio/README.txt

-# Audio Files for Outrun Racer
+# Audio Files for Race Game

 This directory should contain the following audio files for the game: